On the reliability of published findings using the regression discontinuity design in political science: Extraction of original t-statistics

-We collected point estimates, estimated standard errors, and p-values whenever they were explicitly reported in the paper.
-If a study did not report a p-value but reports the point estimate and standard error, we derived the implied p-value using a normal approximation of the sampling distribution.
-Some studies did not explicitly report standard errors or p-values.
+We collected point estimates, estimated standard errors, and $p$-values whenever they were explicitly reported in the paper.
+If a study did not report a $p$-value but reports the point estimate and standard error, we derived the implied $p$-value using a normal approximation of the sampling distribution.
+Some studies did not explicitly report standard errors or $p$-values.
 We imputed these values as described below.
 We refer to each article/estimate by the estimate code used in the dataset.

 \cite{Ariga:2015aa} (a-b):